BaQQer/Dockerized-Nextcloud/README.md

 # Dockerized-Nextcloud
-Dockerized Nextcloud instance with PostgreSQL, Redis and Traefik with minimum setup required.
+Dockerized Nextcloud instance with PostgreSQL, Redis and Traefik (with LetsEncrypt) with minimum setup required.

 Please note that two directories, nextcloud_app and nextcloud_db, are created, which contain the Nextcloud data, the database and the redis cache.